Probate Shortcuts in Kentucky

 To use this process, you'll file a Petition to Dispense With Administration (Form AOC-830) with the local probate court.
 When the court enters an order approving the petition, you'll be able to claim the property described in the petition.
 No further court procedures are needed.

-If you've been appointed by the probate court as the personal representative (tasked with settling the estate), you can apply for informal settlement of the estate if:
+If the probate court has appointed you as the personal representative (tasked with settling the estate), you can apply for informal settlement of the estate if:

 • you're the sole beneficiary (inheritor) of the estate, and

-You can also skip probate if all interested parties agree to do so and:
+You can also skip probate if all beneficiaries agree to do so and:

 • there was no will